 2 | Stay Hydrated

 Drinking plenty of water is great for your immune system.
 Water helps your body eliminate toxins and waste materials, making your immune system able to better fight infection.

 3 | Consume Probiotics

-Probiotics help to replenish the good bacteria that often gets wiped out by consuming antibiotics and unhealthy foods.
+Probiotics help to replenish the good bacteria that often get wiped out by consuming antibiotics and unhealthy foods.
 And we need good bacteria to keep our gut healthy.

 4 | Use Natural Hand Sanitizer

 I’m extremely “anti” antibacterial soaps and sanitizers.
-Here’s the thing.
-Not all bacteria is bad.
-Good bacteria is extremely beneficial to our bodies and our environment.
+Here’s the thing, not all bacteria are bad.
+Good bacteria are extremely beneficial to our bodies and our environment.

-I love this all natural hand sanitizer gel made from essential oils.
-It’s paraben free, SLS free, BAC free, cruelty free and free of lots of other yucky stuff.
+I love this all-natural hand sanitizer spray made from essential oils.
+It’s paraben-free, SLS-free, BAC-free, cruelty-free, and free of lots of other yucky stuff.

 5 | Eliminate Stress